The BEARR Trust Small Grants Scheme 2026

 While much of BEARR’s recent work has focused on responding to the consequences of Russia’s aggression against Ukraine, this round of the Small Grants Scheme is open only to organisations working in Central Asia and the South Caucasus.
 Later rounds of the Scheme this year are planned to be open to organisations working in Ukraine and Moldova.

-We especially encourage applications focused on the prevention of violence towards women and girls.
+We especially encouraged applications focused on the prevention of violence towards women and girls.
 Projects may target women and girls directly or work with other groups, including men and boys, to address underlying causes and contribute to meaningful prevention.

 Share This